Due to my leadership and management work over recent years, especially since 2012 as Deputy Dean (in MGSE), I now rarely teach.

 I have taught off-shore: in 2001, in Bangkok in our DEd program for the Rajabhat Institutes; in 2004, in our MEd Management program at the Hong Kong Institute of Education, in 2004 in our MTraining&Development at Singapore Institute of Management, and in 2006, in our MEd Management at the Academy of Principals, Singapore.

 About 300 publications, with the main 100 centred upon adult education, as it is apparent in professional development, and in workplace and lifelong learning, and upon epistemological, ontological and ethical perspectives on practice.
-On September 1 2015, my Google Scholar h-index was 20 (from about 1800 citations)
+On July 1 2016, my Google Scholar h-index was 20 (from about 2000 citations).

 Between 2013-2015 I have supervised or co-supervised about 12 theses at doctoral (PhD; DEd) levels, having successfully supervised almost 60 theses since 1992, in the areas of human resource development, workplace learning, professional development and in education philosophy and policy.( **** = graduated Dec 2013, * graduated Dec 2014)